 When Sealy, Inc. relocated their headquarters and plant to North Carolina, to be closer to the residential furniture market, they wanted the new facility to have a high end, residential feel.
 The large atrium / lobby greets guests and functions as team meeting spaces and the tone on tone interiors are accentuated by bold, colorful art.
 Hayden Design’s team focused their efforts on accomplishing the renovation and new construction work, furniture refurbishing, new furniture specifications and significant move management within an extremely short time frame.

 Project Architect: Robbins Architecture, PA

-(Republic Mortgage Insurance Company)
+(Republic Mortgage Insurance Co.)

 This 90,000 sf corporate headquarters for RMIC reflects the contemporary, progressive nature of the organization.
 HD has provided services for the previous three headquarters over a 19 year period including design services for their regional sales offices located nationwide.
 This building incorporates many new design initiatives to promote open interaction and accessibility, such as no private offices and small team meeting spaces to complement the open office environment.

 Project Architect: Lambert Architecture